Internet-Draft OAuth Mission Cross-Domain August 2026

 Abstract

 The Mission-Bound Authorization for OAuth 2.0 profile binds issued authority to a durable, human-approved Mission held by a single Authorization Server, the Mission Issuer.
 This document specifies that profile's optional cross-domain projection: a single hop that lets an Authorization Server in another trust domain, a Resource AS, honor a Mission it did not issue.
 The Mission Issuer projects audience-scoped Mission authority in a short-lived, sender-constrained cross-domain grant of the OAuth identity chaining architecture; the Resource AS validates the grant and mints its own local tokens, preserving the Mission binding unchanged.
+The Mission record never crosses the boundary, and honoring it needs no session with the Mission Issuer.
 The Identity Assertion Authorization Grant (ID-JAG) is the recommended grant profile.
-Single-domain deployments of the base profile are unaffected by this document.
+Single-domain deployments of the issuance profile are unaffected by this document.

 About This Document